code-forge-temple/circuit-sketcher-obsidian-plugin/README.md

 - Save and load circuit designs.
 - Customizable library for circuit elements.
 - Responsive design with automatic resizing.
+- **Embed circuit diagrams in notes:** Reference `.circuit-sketcher` files in your notes (e.g., by dragging and dropping the file into a note).
+In read mode, an image of the circuit will be displayed automatically.

 ## Installation